Information for term Creative Arts Studio

 Location & CultureClick to Open

-Prague’s growing design and music scene give this historic Eastern European city a modern edge.
+Prague’s growing design and music scene give this historic central European city a modern edge.

 This is an exciting time to live and study in the Czech Republic, currently one of the most innovative and fastest growing countries in the region.
 From advances in 3D printing to digital music technology, Czech “maker culture” is alive and well.
 Graduates coming out of institutes like the Academy of Art, Architecture and Design in Prague have made waves worldwide.